Useful InformationDear Guests,

 The bigger one with the balcony has a king-size double bed (200 x 180 cm).

 The smaler one holds two single beds.
 From the “big” bedroom a door leads to the balcony with a view to the forest.
-All our cottages are non smoking cottages and we kindly request our guests not to smoke at the terrace or on the balcony as well.
+All our cottages are non smoking cottages.
+Please feel free to smoke on the terracy or balcony if other guests are not being disturbed.
 An ash tray is provided in front of the entrance.

 Both cottages “Regina” and “Iris” are furnished in a mixture of Skandinavian and local style.